kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 </a>

 Locally I was seeing Go at ~7457 requests/sec and Java at ~5758 requests/sec
 once it warmed up.
-We need some neutral compute though.
+Pretty much the same.
+However we should run the original author's jmeter test with a controlled / reproducible environment... enter the Cloud.

 # Benchmarking Go/Java on AWS